notthatnathan/jquery-elementquery/README.md

   console.log($(this).width(), $(this).height());
 });

-// You can also use the plugin wrapper instead of the envent,
+// You can also use the plugin wrapper instead of the event,
 // if you're more comfortable with that syntax
 $('.element').elementResize(function() {
   console.log($(this).width(), $(this).height());
 });
 ```

-If resizing listening is the only functionality you'll need in your entire project (no dimension-based CSS), use [jquery-elementresize](https://github.com/rbtbar/jquery-elementresize).
+If resizing listening is the only functionality you'll need in your entire project (no 'element query' CSS), don't use this plugin, use [jquery-elementresize](https://github.com/rbtbar/jquery-elementresize) instead.

 #Installation
 ##Install using Bower